Reviews You Can Rely On

 Credit: Hale Milano

-A close third in this metric, the Tortuga checks off all of the comfort must-haves.
-The firm foam padding on the back panel, waist belt, and shoulder straps is about a quarter to a half-inch thick, and the weight distribution is well thought out.
-The harness system consists of shoulder straps, a sternum strap, load lifters, and a fully removable waist belt.
+The Tortuga checks off all of the comfort must-haves with firm foam padding on the back panel, waist belt, and thickly padded shoulder straps, and well-thought-out weight distribution.
 When buckled, the waist belt is quite comfortable and effective; however, the quick attachment clips allow it to swing, dangle, and get tangled easily when not in use, so we prefer to either buckle the straps around the waist or just remove them altogether.
 The pack sits closely to your back, and every part of the harness system is highly adjustable, down to the placement of the shoulder straps.

 Ultra cushy straps and a thick waste belt on the Tortuga Outbreaker allow this backpack to remain supportive even when fully loaded.